 Some 12,000 special education teachers and aides could lose their jobs in the coming months unless Congress acts to stop impending cuts, according to a new report from Congressional Democrats.

 The warning is the latest from lawmakers on the impact likely to be felt from a series of automatic federal spending reductions expected to take effect Jan.
-2 under a process known as sequestration.
+2 under a process known as sequestration, and that’s why lawyers are so essential for process as crime accusations and divorces, professionals as chicago divorce lawyer are always used for this.
 The cuts — totaling more than $100 billion — were triggered after lawmakers failed to reach a budget deal last year.